JohnZonneveld/johnzonneveld.github.io/_posts/2020-12-10-JS Portfolio Project.md

 Because of this the framework that I needed was not an issue and was clear in my head.

-Until now I kept my logs in two different places.
+I log my contacts in two different places, most contacts I have made so far are on digital modes.
+The programs I use for this offer automated logging to online logbooks.
 The Logbook of the World (LotW) hosted by the ARRL (American Radio Relay League) and another online logbook hosted by eQSL.cc.
-At both sites I was able to download my contacts in ADI format, a format that is used by many logging programs that would make importing the data fairly easy.
+Both sites allow you to download your contacts in ADIF format, a format that is used by many logging programs since 1997 that would make importing the data fairly easy.
+For my project I used the LoTW data to seed my data into the postgresql database

 Already while working on my Sinatra I came across a ruby script adif_to_sql.rb.
 It is a command line script and needed some adjustments to get it working.
 At least it got me from